markkkx000/iot-smart-meter/README.md

 Timer schedules (`schedule_type: "timer"`) are designed for immediate countdown operations.
 When created, they:
 - Start counting down from the moment of creation
 - Turn the relay OFF after `duration_seconds` expires
-- Automatically delete themselves after execution
+- Automatically delete themselves from the database after execution
+- Use APScheduler's DateTrigger for one-time execution

 **Use case:** "Turn off the device in 2 hours from now"